 "What do you know about me," Tsuzuki growled, "that you won't tell me, Tatsumi?
 What the hell am I supposed to be?"

 That was not lost on Tsuzuki.
-He continued to glare and clench his jaw before he reluctantly let go of Tatsumi and stepped away.
+He reluctantly let go of Tatsumi and stepped away, but the defiant look never left his eyes.

-Tsuzuki paced in the dark for a moment, first toward the windows, then away, not quite sure where he was going, before he had finally calmed himself down enough to speak again.
+Tsuzuki paced in the dark for a moment, first toward the windows, then away—as if not sure where he was going—before he had finally calmed himself down enough to speak again.
 When he did, it was back to the carefully controlled, self-depreciative tone of voice that had started their conversation.
 "I'm sorry, Tatsumi," he said into the dark.
 "I don't want to make you my enemy too."

 "Do you consider King Enma your enemy now?"
 Tatsumi asked, following him with his eyes.